 The family also asked that their privacy is respected as they grieve.

 The death of Mr England came the day before it was announced that a North West Ambulance Service paramedic and a British Transport Police Detective also died from COVID-19.

 The North West Ambulance Service paramedic, who has not been named, passed away in hospital on Friday 17th April on the same day that 53-year-old BTP Detective Constable John Coker also succumbed to COVID-19.

 On 13th April, a ‘much-loved’ and ‘highly respected’ paramedic took her own life a day after finishing her set of shifts.

 23-year-old Charlotte Cope, from the Welsh Ambulance Service, was found dead at her home address having taken her own life.

-On a post shared in our Facebook Group, one member commented:
+Facebook Group, one member commented:

 “Charlotte was in my house Sunday taking care of my children’s mum and didn’t leave until she was okay.